 UCINT, as investment manager of segregated accounts, has requested its provider, UniCredit SpA, to update, in compliance with the SFDR the existing Advisory Service Agreement.
-To this end, a new paragraph has been added to the existing agreement between the parties concerning the provision of investment advisory services.

 The provisions are structured in two main parts:

 Policies on Sustainability Risk

 UCINT has requested to UniCredit SpA to identify the criteria for selecting the products or investments subject to these services in order to consider, among other factors, ESG aspects, as detailed in the next paragraph.